owid/sdg-tracker.org/pages/inequality.md

 goalNum: 10
 name: Reduced Inequalities
 description: >-
-  The international community has made significant strides towards lifting people out of poverty.
+  The UN explains: <i><q>The international community has made significant strides towards lifting people out of poverty.
 The most vulnerable nations – the least developed countries, the landlocked developing countries and the small island developing states – continue to make inroads into poverty reduction.
-However, inequality still persists and large disparities remain in access to health and education services and other assets.
+However, inequality still persists and large disparities remain in access to health and education services and other assets.</q></i>

   Further statistics, analysis and visuals on inequality can be found at <i>Our